NaturalNode/natural/docs/storage.md

 ---

 # Storage backend
 The storage backend provides several possibilities for storing entities created with Natural.
-Some are meant to be persistent, some are temporary.
+Some are meant for persistent storage, some are for temporary storage.
 Currently, the following storage methods are supported:
 * File
 * MongoDB
 * Postgres